 Court hears testimony from expert in forensic entomology at Downey double murder trial

-Edward Downey is on trial for two counts of first-degree murder in the deaths of a Calgary mother and daughter in 2016.
+Edward Downey has been found guilty of two counts of first-degree murder in the deaths of a Calgary mother and daughter in 2016.
 (Court Exhibit)

 Published Thursday, December 6, 2018 12:56PM MST

 Last Updated Thursday, December 6, 2018 2:27PM MST